section-engineering-education/engineering-education/articles/python-projects-for-beginners/index.md

 #### Rock-paper-scissor Game

-If this is your first Python project, there are tons of code editors you could use, [Visual studio code](https://code.visualstudio.com/download), [pycharm](https://www.jetbrains.com/pycharm/download/#section=windows), [sublime text](https://www.sublimetext.com/3), etc. For this tutorial, I will be using visual studio code as my code editor.
+If this is your first Python project, there are several editors you may use, [Visual Studio Code](https://code.visualstudio.com/download), [PyCharm](https://www.jetbrains.com/pycharm/download/#section=windows), [Sublime Text](https://www.sublimetext.com/3), etc. For this tutorial, I will be using Visual Studio Code as my code editor.

 Before we begin, if you don't know how the game works, [read here](https://en.wikipedia.org/wiki/Rock_paper_scissors).